July 2020 Visa Bulletin

 Movement in the cutoff dates is unpredictable.
 The dates move forward, backward, and can stay the same from month-to-month based on demand and processing speed.

 The Visa Bulletin is published in the middle of each month and is available on the U.S. Department of State’s website.
 The Department of State also publishes a recording of visa final action dates around the 10th of each month for the following months.
-Call (202)-485-7699 to access the June recording with the dates for July.
+Call (202)-485-7699 to access this month's recording with next month's dates.

 For More Information: